Expansivity theory and Sendov's conjecture: Distribution of the boundary points of expansion

-\begin{remark} It is in practice very difficult to ascertain the local distribution of the boundary points of an expansion.
-However, we can now show that if we shrink the space bounded by the boundary of an expansion, then the boundary points must be closely packed together in some sense.
-We use the integral proposed in definition \ref{special integral} as a black box. \end{remark}
+In practice, it may be difficult to assert the local distribution of the boundary points of an expansion.
+However, we can show that if we shrink the space bounded by the boundary of an expansion, then the boundary points must be closely packed together in some sense.
+We use the integral proposed by \ref{special integral} as a black box.